datagrok-ai/public/help/overview/routing.md

 ## Projects

-A [project](project.md) uploaded to the server is available for opening via a direct URL.
+A [project](project.md) uploaded to the server can be opened via a direct URL.
 If a project has more than one table view, you can pass the name of a specific view to the URL so that you can see it after opening.

-Links for projects are generated according to following rule:
+Links to projects are generated according to the following rule:

 *https://public.datagrok.ai/p/{project.namespace}.{project.name}/{tableView.name}*

 Example: [https://public.datagrok.ai/p/demo.zbb/99_p0_ph7](https://public.datagrok.ai/p/demo.zbb/99_p0_ph7)

-The above link will open `99_p0_ph7` view from the `zbb` project, which belongs to the `demo` namespace.
-Notice that it is not necessary to include a table view in the URL.
+The above link will open the `99_p0_ph7` view from the `zbb` project, which belongs to the `demo` namespace.
+Notice that it is not necessary to include a table view in the project URL.
 If not specified, the first view from the project will open.

 ## Files